SimasG/invoice-app-react/README-template.md

 1. How properly am I using uuids?
 2. How to set state to an array of items that are being mapped?

+//
+//
+Item List

+- Maybe, it is super difficult to add state to pre-made items and the best way to approach this is to just create items from scratch.